satishlokkoju/deepview/src/deepview_canvas/widgets/canvas_summary/README.md

 pip install canvas_summary
 ```

 ## Usage

-To learn how to use Canvas, see the [documentation](https://betterwithdata.github.io/ml-Canvas/).
+To learn how to use Canvas, see the [documentation](https://satishlokkoju.github.io/deepview/).

-## Development

-To learn about how to build Canvas from source and how to contribute to the framework, please look at [CONTRIBUTING.md](../CONTRIBUTING.md) and the [development documentation](https://betterwithdata.github.io/ml-Canvas/contributing.html).